If you don't like hand washing, Can You Put Hydroflask In Dishwasher – Are Hydroflasks Dishwasher Safe?

 - Hydroflask keeps ice cold rely on the vacuum insulation of the bottle, but washing in dishwasher can’t affect its insulation or damage it, because the vacuum insulation producing process is over 300℃ condition in its manufacturing process, a dishwasher is lower than 70℃ usually that is no way to affect and break the insulation of hydroflask.

-- All hydroflask water bottle is powder coating color on its surface, it is beautiful and durable, only would be discolored with hard scratch or corrosive chemicals, it won’t happen discolor with dishwasher based on our tons of dishwasher tests.
+- All hydroflask type insulated water bottle is powder coating color on its surface, it is beautiful and durable, only would be discolored with hard scratch or corrosive chemicals, it won’t happen discolor with dishwasher based on our tons of dishwasher tests.

 I purchased directly from hydroflask so it’s authentic.
 Great hype, terrible durability, it’s a disposable rust bucket.
 Forget their warranty, they won’t honor it (via a website that doesn’t accept warranty entries).
 Look elsewhere.